hpssjellis/multi-language-edgeimpulse-tutorial-vision-cell-phone/README.md

 #### 13
 # Check you data using Rocksetta index.html and EdgeImpulse WASM

-On your HTTPS webserver (I use gitpages) browser folder you uploaded with the edgeImpulse WASM code, replace the index.html file with my (Twitter @Rocksetta) Javascript HTML WebCam Demo page That can be dowloaded at  [downloads/index.html](downloads/index.html)
+On your HTTPS webserver (I use gitpages) the "browser" folder you uploaded with the edgeImpulse WASM code, replace the index.html file with my (Twitter @Rocksetta) Javascript HTML WebCam Demo page That can be dowloaded at  [downloads/index.html](downloads/index.html)

  Then replace the index.html file with this file that I made which uses the computers webcam  [downloads/index.html](downloads/index.html)

- What you have is a webpage that can be edited but is similar to the Cell Phone EdgeImpulse web App that you can use from a desktop computer or a cell phone that allows you to test out your edgeimpulse analysis on real data.
+ What you have is a webpage that can be edited but is similar to the Cell Phone EdgeImpulse Web App that you can use from a desktop computer or a cell phone that allows you to test out your edgeimpulse analysis on real data.